Exposed to asbestos while working as a Joiner

 He said: “When the doctor told me I had cancer my first reaction was ‘but I don’t smoke’.
 When he said it was due to asbestos I thought ‘it can’t be’.
 I didn’t realise I had worked with asbestos for all those years.
 It was only when I went through my employment history in detail with Thompsons Solicitors that I remembered all the times I was.
 I had no idea the danger I was being put in.”

 Following his diagnosis he contacted Cheshire Asbestos Victim Support Group (CAVSG) for assistance with claiming welfare benefits.
-He then contacted asbestos claims specialists Thompsons Solicitors for advice.
+He then contacted mesothelioma claims specialists Thompsons Solicitors for advice.

 Thompsons Solicitors recovered compensation only months after taking the claim on